Defence of Veterinary Registration

 In a survey conducted some years ago, complaints made to veterinary medical boards was cited as the most stressful event in veterinary practice.
 There is no doubt that receipt of a notification from a veterinary board is an intensely stressful and life-changing event for most veterinarians.
 We have seen too many veterinarians facing board action go into depression, suicide or leave the profession.
 Board actions place the right to practice in jeopardy and challenge your very existence as a veterinarian.
 When a board action goes bad, the consequences can be devastating for the veterinarian.

-All too often we are approached by veterinarians for help who are not VDA members, who are soon to face an administrative hearing or trial, or face the prospect of signing a board consent agreement that changes their lives, or who have already had their registration suspended or revoked.
-These are often veterinarians who paid for malpractice insurance cover, had a good case and ought to have been exonerated, but have had insurance company-appointed attorneys (who did not have the necessary knowledge and skills) defend them.
-As much as we would like to help these vets, their case has been so badly presented and the damage so extensive that there is little we can do for them.
+We are approached for help all too often by veterinarians who are not VDA members, who are soon to face an administrative hearing or trial, or who have already had their registration suspended or revoked.
+These are often veterinarians who paid for malpractice defence insurance cover, had a good case and ought to have been exonerated, but have been the victims of incompetent attorneys appointed by their insurance company to defend them.
+As much as we would like to help them, their case has been so badly presented and the damage so extensive that there is little we can do for them.